by ProcureDeskLast Updated : Apr-21-2020

 So now we have 3 budget lines instead of one budget line.

-Now imagine that every time you want to purchase something, you are using this budget and the moment you go over the budget, you would immediately know the line item where you went over.
+Now imagine that every time you want to purchase something, you are using this budget, and the moment you go over the budget, you will immediately know the line item where you went over.

 This not only gives you proactive control over purchases but also helps you troubleshoot the root cause of why you went over budget.

-For example, you went over budget because you landed up paying more than what you expected to pay for materials.
+For example, you went over budget because you ended up paying more than what you expected to pay for materials.

 Or it could be that you underestimated the material requirements.